PostgreSQL

 Before you begin, gather this connection information:

-Launch Syntho and select Connect to a database, or under Create workspace, select PostgreSQL.
-For a complete list of data connections, select More under From database.
+Launch Syntho and select Connect to a database, or Create workspace.
+Then select PostgreSQL from Type under The connection details.
+For a complete list of data connections, click Type under The connection details.
 Then do the following:

 Select the Require SSL check box when connecting to an SSL server.

-Select Create Workspace.
+5. Select Next.
 If Syntho can't make the connection, verify that your credentials are correct.
 If you still can't connect, your computer is having trouble locating the server.
 Contact your network administrator or database administrator.

 This table outlines the support and limitations for various data types in PostgreSQL when using connectors.
 It indicates what's supported per generator type, and if any additional processing is performed by Syntho to successfully generate and write the data.